What Is Permissive Use Car Insurance?

 Your Liability Limit Applies First

-Your bodily injury and property damage liability limits cover the permissive user if they cause an accident, up to your policy's maximum.
-Your insurer pays first; the driver's own policy, if they have one, pays secondary above those limits.
-This structure means your liability exposure is real — a permissive user who causes a serious accident can exhaust your limits before their own policy contributes a dollar.
+Your bodily injury and property damage liability limits cover the permissive user if they cause an accident, up to your policy maximum.
+Your insurer pays first.
+The borrower's own policy, if they carry one, pays any damages that exceed your limits.

 carAccident icon